quentinblampey/fdr-front/README.md

 After cloning the back and front repository :

-Run `$ npm start` in the root of the front project
+Run `$ npm start` in the root of the front project.
 Run `$ docker-compose build && docker-compose up` in the nems folder of the back project.